Spectral structure of the Benjamin-Feir instability in deep-water gravity-capillary Stokes waves: Introduction

 \item {\sc Relation with \cite{BMV1}.} Our result reduces to \cite{BMV1} at zero capillarity $\kappa = 0$.
 In particular, the function $\mathsf{e}_{\mathrm{WB}}(0)$ at zero-capillarity reduces to $1$, hence the Benjamin--Feir instability occurs for Floquet exponents in a small interval $0<\mu<\und{\mu}(\epsilon)$ of size $\mathcal{O}(\epsilon)$.

 \item {\sc Complete spectrum near $0$.} In Theorem \ref{thm:main} we have described just the two unstable eigenvalues of $\cL_{\mu,\e}$ close to zero for $ \kappa \in \mathcal{U}$.
 There are also two larger purely imaginary eigenvalues of order $ \cO(\sqrt{\mu}) $, see Theorem \ref{Complete BF thm}.
+In contrast to the finite-depth setting \cite{HM}, where the corresponding eigenvalues are of order $\cO(\mu)$, here they scale as $\cO(\sqrt{\mu})$, reflecting a different spectral degeneracy near the origin.

 \end{enumerate}

 Before closing the introduction, we place our results within the broader picture of the spectral and dynamical theory for water waves.
 Concerning the global structure of the spectrum, \cite{HY2, SW} show that, for suitable choices of depth and capillarity, a first isola of unstable spectrum may occur away from the origin.
 In addition, \cite{SW} proves that the spectrum of the linearized operator is purely imaginary outside a sufficiently large ball.
 It would be of significant interest to combine these results with the analysis of isolae developed in \cite{BCMV}, in order to obtain a complete description of the full spectrum of the linearized gravity–capillary water-wave operator.